Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Excellent.

-Raise my mic up a little bit, alright.
+Raised my mic up a little bit.

 Thank you very much.

-I'm your host Harry, joined today by Bo and Firas.
+I'm your host, Harry, joined today by Bo and Firas.

-Today we're going to be talking about uh the shaky Gaza peace, which looks already to be crumbling.
+Today we're going to be talking about the shaky Gaza peace, which looks already to be crumbling.

 Who would have expected that?